JerryJohnThomas/30pieces/roadblocks.md

 ## neat to do list
 1. target_image storage with correct size
 1. compare image function
-    * add a size corrector on the comparer target when initiating only/
+    * add a size corrector on the comparer target when initiating only/ - this is not working, everything else seems to be good
 1. score function

 1. mutate